gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection_2.rst

 | ``break`` is used to stop the while true loop.

-| The code below counts up in steps of 1 from 0 to a target number, but does not display the number till the target number is reached after which program breaks out of the loop and displays the message "target reached".
+| The code below counts up in steps of 1 from 1 to a target number, display the number till the target number is reached after which program breaks out of the loop and displays the message "target reached".

 .. code-block:: python

     from microbit import *

-    num = 0
+    num = 1
     target = 5
     while True:
+        display.scroll(num)
         if num == target:
-            display.scroll(num)
             break
         else:
             num = num + 1
         sleep(200)
     display.scroll("target reached", delay=50)

-| The code below counts up in steps of 1 from 0 to a target number, displaying the number till the target number is reached after which program breaks out of the loop and displays the message "target reached".
+| The code below counts up in steps of 1 from 1 up to but not including the target number, displaying the number till the target number is reached after which program breaks out of the loop and displays the message "target reached".
 | Notice that the condition uses "less than" rather than "equal".

 .. code-block:: python

     from microbit import *

-    num = 0
+    num = 1
     target = 5
     while True:
         if num < target: